Generic name: SOFOSBUVIR 400mg

 Severe Renal Impairment and End Stage Renal Disease

-No dose recommendation can be given for patients with severe renal impairment (estimated Glomerular Filtration Rate (eGFR) <30 mL/min/1.73m2) or with end stage renal disease (ESRD) due to higher exposures (up to 20-fold) of the predominant sofosbuvir metabolite [See Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].
+No dosage recommendation can be given for patients with severe renal impairment (estimated Glomerular Filtration Rate [eGFR] less than 30 mL/min/1.73m2) or with end stage renal disease (ESRD) due to higher exposures (up to 20-fold) of the predominant sofosbuvir metabolite [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].

 - During Pregnancy

 - Dosage Information

 - Drug Images

 - Drug Interactions

 - 42 Reviews – Add your own review/rating

 - Drug class: miscellaneous antivirals